aws-samples/aws-waf-classic-workshop/docs/step-0.md

 To run the lab, you will need to deploy the [WAF Security Automations Solution](https://aws.amazon.com/solutions/aws-waf-security-automations/) and a sample Web App that we'll use for testing.

+> **Note**
+You are responsible for the cost of the AWS services used while running these CloudFormation stacks.
+There is no additional cost for using them.
+For full details, see the pricing pages for each AWS service you will be using in these CloudFormation stacks.
+Prices are subject to change.

 ## Deploy the WAF Security Automations Solution

 |Region|Launch Template|